psu13/mutable-hakyll/posts/bruckner-170.md

 tickets to two shows.
 He thought he was the only one insane enough to do this.
 The kids are alright.

-Meanwhile, over at the Post Gazette (RIP) the current music writer Jeremy Reynolds wondered about how to make sense of playing a piece like this in our current time and place.
+Meanwhile, over at the Post Gazette (RIP) the classical current music writer Jeremy Reynolds wondered about how to make sense of playing a piece like this in our current time and place.
 After all, much of the audience (including, perhaps, Jeremy) will have a hard time sitting through the piece, much less actually enjoying or appreciating it.
 I think he would prefer to hear the more compact and efficient (my words) Brahms style work, rather than Bruckner's overwrought nonsense.
 I think this is a fair take.
 But it would also be sad if we lost live performances of these bigger pieces.
 The reason is that as I have said